mattmassicotte/StableView/README.md

 This is a SwiftUI wrapper around `NS`/`UITableView`.
 It is superfically-similar to SwiftUI's `List`, but with an additional property that can be used to control scroll position.

 > [!WARNING]
 > I'm just experimenting at the moment.
-This doesn't work yet.
+This only kind of works.

 ## Integration